Vicente-Robles/Vicente-Robles.github.io/_projects/1_project.md

 related_publications: true
 ---

-This study explores the impact of gas-entrapping microstructures made of polydimethylsiloxane (PDMS) on cavitation bubble dynamics near the PDMS surface, comparing it with a smooth surface.
-The microstructures, created through a scalable laser ablation technique, demonstrated the ability to repel cavitation bubbles by causing entrapped air pockets to expand and oscillate.
+This study explores the impact of gas-entrapping microstructures made of polydimethylsiloxane (PDMS) on cavitation bubble dynamics.
+The microstructures are created through a scalable laser ablation technique and demonstrated the ability to repel cavitation bubbles by causing entrapped air pockets to expand and oscillate.
 This research suggests the potential for directing cavitation bubble collapse away from surfaces to reduce erosion or improve microfluidic mixing in low Reynolds number flows.

 <div class="row">